VitaliaDev/weather-app/README.md

 - **Vite Integration:**
   Vite was integrated as the build tool for faster development and improved performance.
 Vite provides an optimized development experience with instant server start and hot module replacement (HMR).

+- **TypeScript Integration:**
+TypeScript was introduced to add static type checking, improving code reliability and developer productivity.
+It enhances the development process by catching errors early and offering better tooling support, such as autocomplete and refactoring capabilities.

 - **SASS Integration:**
   SASS (Syntactically Awesome Style Sheets) was integrated into the project to improve the maintainability and scalability of the application's styles.
 This allows for better management of variables, mixins, and reusable styles.